uphold/docs/_transparency.md

 ```

 To assist developers with tracking the overall status of our Reserve, we provide a summary of all the obligations and assets within it.
-Then for convenience's sake we compute the value of each our holdings in all of the currencies we support, making it easy for example to display our total US dollar liabilities, but expressed in Euros.
+Then, for convenience's sake, we compute the value of each our holdings in all of the currencies we support, making it easy for example to display our total US dollar liabilities, but expressed in Euros.
 For example, a request to fetch a summary will return an array of assets with the following properties:

 Property | Description